kcech/sentilo-docs-test/docs/catalog_and_maps/administration_console.rst

-Otherwise, the resource will be registered into the Catalog and you will be redirect to the list page (at the top right corner you will see a confirmation message that the resource have been succesfully created):
+Otherwise, the resource will be registered into the Catalog and you will be redirect to the list page (at the top right corner you will see a confirmation message that the resource have been successfully created):

 |ComponentsTypes_create.png|